magipamies/Qgis_plugin/README.md

 ## License

-BuscaRecursos is a free/libre software and is licensed under the GNU General Public License.
+BuscaRecursos is a free/libre software that's licensed under the GNU General Public License.